dotnet/EntityFramework.Docs/docs/getting-started/aspnet5/new-db.rst

 .. include:: /_shared/rc1-notice.txt

-ASP.NET 5 Application to New Database
+ASP.NET 5 Application to New Database using Entity Framework 7
 =====================================

-In this walkthrough, you will build an ASP.NET 5 MVC application that performs basic data access using Entity Framework.
+In this walkthrough, you will build an ASP.NET 5 MVC application that performs basic data access using Entity Framework 7.
 You will use migrations to create the database from your model.

 .. contents:: `In this article:`
     :depth: 2